 If the tree is damaged around 100% of the tree, this is called girdling.
 It is very difficult to save a tree with this much damage and the tree will most likely die.
 A tree care professional may try a method called repair grafting to bridge the gap in the bark and allow the tree to live long enough to repair itself.

 No matter how much of the tree bark has been damaged, you will need to repair the wound.

 Method 1 – Reattaching lost tree bark

 If the removed tree bark is still available after the tree bark damage, gather up as much as possible and reattach it to the tree.
 Use tape such as duct tape to secure the bark to the tree.
-Make sure that the bark is going in the right direction (the same direction it was on before it came of) on the tree as the phloem layer can only transport nutrients in one direction.
+Make sure that the bark is going in the right direction (the same direction it was on before it came off) on the tree, as the phloem layer can only transport nutrients in one direction.
 Perform this act as quickly as possible so that the bark does not die.

 Method 2 – Clean cutting the wound